santiagoviteri01/santiagoviteri01.github.io./README.md

 ## Dataprocess

-Once I got a first glance of the data, I processed the textual data in the following way:
+Once I got a first glance at the data, I processed the textual data in the following way:

 #### Tokenization and Vocabulary Building

 1. **Preprocessing and Tokenization:**
    - I tokenized the news articles using the Natural Language Toolkit (NLTK).
 The tokenization process involved splitting each news article into words and filtering out numeric tokens (like scores or percentages).
-I also applied stemming to reduce words to their base forms, which helps in standardizing the text data.

 2. **Creating the Vocabulary:**
    - I built a vocabulary from the training data, mapping each unique word to an integer index.
 This step is essential for converting the text into a format suitable for deep learning models.
 The vocabulary excludes numeric tokens and includes a special `<unk>` token to handle any words not seen during training.